Key Points:

 2. Encourage Positive Interactions with Other Dogs: Arrange playdates with other dogs or visit dog parks to encourage positive interactions.
 Socialization with other dogs is important for developing good manners and preventing aggression.

-3. Expose Your Dog to Different People: Expose your dog to people of various ages, sizes, and appearances.
-This helps them become comfortable around all kinds of people and reduces the risk of fear-based aggression.
+3. Expose Your Dog to Different People: Introduce your dog to people of various ages, sizes, and appearances.
+This will help your dog become comfortable around all kinds of people and reduce the risk of fear-based aggression.

 4. Practice Calm Behavior in Public: Train your dog to remain calm in public places, such as cafes or outdoor markets.
 Start with short visits and gradually increase the duration as your dog becomes more comfortable.